curtishoughton/powershell-multithreaded-tcp-port-scanner/README.md

 # Powershell Multi-Threaded TCP Port Scanner

-A simple multithreaded Powershell TCP port scanner
+A fast simple multithreaded Powershell TCP port scanner

 To run edit the following lines in the script: